Energy transition and innovation

 Improving the customer experience

-Since 2015, we have been implementing a number of ways to improve the quality of our residential and business customer service, including:
+We have been implementing a number of ways to improve the quality of our residential and business customer service, including:

 - A mobile app and online services